Why Are Christians So Divided and In Conflict?

 The Origin of the Doctrine of Preeminence and Superiority

-During the first three decades after Jesus died there was a change in the attitude of some Christians toward Jews who naturally did not believe Jesus was the prophesied Messiah.
-And that was mostly because of the attitude and theology of Paul (Saul of Tarsus), because even though he had been anti-Christian, about five or six years after Jesus died, Paul thought he heard the voice of Jesus, so he converted and became a zealous missionary evangelist.
+During the first three decades after Jesus died there was a change in the attitude of some Christians toward Jews who did not believe Jesus was a Mashiach (Messiah), and especially not the prophesied one.
+And that was mostly because of the attitude and theology of Paul (Saul of Tarsus), because even though he had been against Christians, about five or six years after Jesus died, Paul thought he heard the voice of Jesus and he saw an unusual light in the air, so he converted and became a zealous Christian missionary evangelist.

-However, concerning the prophecies of the Hebrew Bible, Paul was especially presumptuous and wrong in certain significant instances.
-But, because Paul was the first to put his version of the story of Jesus into writing, his version became the most influential among certain groups of Christians.
+However, concerning the prophecies of the Hebrew Bible, as you will see Paul was especially presumptuous and wrong in certain significant instances.
+But, because Paul was the first to put his version of the story of Jesus into writing, his version became the most influential among certain Christians.

-That was mostly because in Paul’s epistles and in the book of Acts (of the apostles), it says that Paul witnessed a light from heaven shining all around him, and he heard the voice of Jesus asking why Paul was against him (because up to that time Paul had been a severe critic of the Christians.)
-According to Paul, his traveling companions also heard the voice, which told Paul he would be given instructions.
-Then it says that another disciple, Ananias, had a vision that Paul was “the chosen vessel” of Jesus, and later it says Paul received additional "visions" that gave him directions.
+That was because in Paul’s epistles and in the book of Acts ("of the apostles"), it says that Paul witnessed a light from heaven shining all around him, and he heard the voice of Jesus asking why Paul was against him (because up to that time Paul had been a severe critic of the Christians.)
+According to Paul, the voice told him he would be "given instructions."
+Then it says that Paul was “the chosen vessel” of Jesus, and later it says Paul received additional "visions" that gave him directions.

-In fact, even the original 12 apostles became split and in conflict.
-One whose work was later judged as "heretical" by the Pauline Christians (and was therefore excluded from the official Christian Bible) even wrote: "Some who do not understand mystery speak of things which they do not understand, but they will boast that the mystery of truth is theirs alone."
+Even so, as has been mentioned, even the original 12 apostles became split and in conflict.
+One whose work was later judged as "heretical" by Pauline Christians (and was therefore excluded from the official Christian Bible) even wrote: "Some who do not understand mystery speak of things which they do not understand, but they will boast that the mystery of truth is theirs alone."

-It is telling that Paul’s initial preaching to people in person wasn't very successful, and not many paid any attention to him until he began to produce his written works.
-Paul’s written words had far more weight, and he was eventually accepted by many as a Christians authority because his epistles were the first Christian writings to be “published” and widely distributed beginning in 50 CE, after a good number of years studying the Septuagint (Greek translation of the Hebrew Bible) and arriving at his own interpretations and theological conclusions.
-That’s when he finalized and distributed his letters or epistles and was consequently widely accepted as a Christian authority even by some of the apostles, because they believed Paul had figured out how Jesus fulfilled Hebrew prophecies.
+That reveals how Christians have been divided since the beginning, just as they are divided now, and for some of the same reasons.
+And it is telling that Paul’s initial preaching to people in person wasn't very successful, and not many paid any attention to him until he began to produce his written works.
+Paul’s written words had far more weight, and he was eventually accepted by many as a Christians authority.
 That’s why Paul’s works influenced the later writings of some of the apostles, especially Mark, Matthew, and Luke.